swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

 `InstantProtocol` in addition to the `advance(by:)` and `duration(to:)` methods also has operators to add and subtract durations.
 However, it does not adhere to `AdditiveArithemtic` since that requires same type addition as well as a "zero"; of which neither make sense generally for defining instants.
 Also it does not adhere to `Strideable` because that requires the stride to be `SignedNumeric` which means that `Duration` would be required to be multiplied by another `Duration` which is inappropriate for two durations.

-If at such timed that `Strideable` no longer requires `SignedNumeric` strides, or that `SignedNumeric` no longer requires the multiplication of self; this or adopting types should be considered for adjustment.
+If at such time that `Strideable` no longer requires `SignedNumeric` strides, or that `SignedNumeric` no longer requires the multiplication of self; this or adopting types should be considered for adjustment.

 ##### DurationProtocol